 The Highlight came to the MMA's biggest company undefeated with a 17-0 record and in his debut on July 7, 2017, he knocked out the experienced Michael Johnson with a spectacular knee injury.
 In December, Eddie Alvarez would take Gaethje's undefeated team to victory by knockout.
 Both of Justin's bouts are considered among the top 10 in UFC 2017.

-His return to the octagon was in April 2018 where he fell to Dustin Poirier by knockout in the fourth round.
+His return to the octagon was in April 2018 when he fell to Dustin Poirier by knockout in the fourth round.
 Gaethje wanted to turn the page quickly and he did it in August when he knocked out James Vick, he was going to face Al Iaquinta, in the first round.

 In 2018 he fought twice and thus led his fourth consecutive UFC Fight Night.
 Both were first-round knockout victories, first against Edson Barboza and then against Donald Cowboy Cerrone.